alexaquila/stomata/README.md

 # stomata

-Stomata recognition based on neural networks, implemented with opencl.
+Stomata recognition based on neural networks, implemented with opencv.